Electronic decay process spectra including nuclear degrees of freedom: Theory

-Here, $\ket{r}$ is the electronic wavefunction of the bound resonant state and and $\ket{E'}$ is the electronic continuum wavefunction including both the bound final state and the emitted free electron. $a$ and $b$ are coefficients, which are determined for the different cases.
+Here, $\ket{r}$ is the electronic wavefunction of the bound resonance state and $\ket{E'}$ is the electronic continuum wavefunction including both the bound final state and the emitted free electron.
+Both are considered to be eigenstates of the Hamiltonian encompassing the operator of the unperturbed system as well as the configuration interaction operator.
+The latter is mediating the electron-electron interaction which is causing the decay. $a$ and $b$ are coefficients, which are determined for the different cases.

-We extend this ansatz to include nuclear degrees of freedom by adding a summation over the difference nuclear eigenstates of the two respective potential energy curves.
-We note, that we in this step have assumed the Born-Oppenheimer approximation.
+We extend this ansatz to include nuclear degrees of freedom in the Born-Huang expansion \cite{bk:bornhuang1954} by adding a summation over the different nuclear eigenstates of the two respective potential energy curves.
+Hereby, we assume the electronic wavefunctions to be adiabatic wavefunctions.

-In order to determine the coefficients, we follow the same strategy as for the pure electronic Fano ansatz in Ref. \cite{Fano61} and solve the following set of equations.
+In order to determine the coefficients, we follow the same strategy as for the pure electronic Fano ansatz in Ref.~\cite{Fano61} and solve the following set of equations assuming the Born-Oppenheimer approximation \cite{Born27,Ballhausen72}.

-Here, the Hamilton operator consists of the unperturbed Hamiltonian of the system $H_0$, which involves both electronic and nuclear operators and the configuration interaction operator $V$:
+Here, the Hamilton operator, as in Fano's ansatz, consists of the unperturbed Hamiltonian of the system, $H_0$, which involves both electronic and nuclear operators and is diagonal in the chosen electronic basis, and the purely electronic so-called configuration interaction operator $V$ coupling the electronic resonance and continuum eigenstates with each other:

-We assume that the coefficients are not explicitely dependent on neither the electronic nor the nuclear coordinates to obtain: